siza12/lexi/README.md

 The project is organized into several key components:

-- `luna-core`: Core functionality for the conversational agent
+- `Luna-core`: Core functionality for the conversational agent
-- `luna-starknet`: Starknet integration components
+- `Luna-starknet`: Starknet integration components
 - `examples`: Example implementations and usage patterns

 **Getting Started**